donnemartin/gitsome/COMMANDS.md

 ### gh repo

-Output detailed information about the given filter.
+Output detailed information about the given repo.

 Usage: